jerk1022/looker_content_cleanup_automation/README.md

 **Content Clean Up Process**

-A process for cleaning up unused dashboards and Looks from your Looker instance looks something like:
+The cleanup process implemented by this script is as follows:

 1. Schedule content clean up automation to run every 90 days.
 2. Dashboards and Looks not used in the past 90 days are archived (soft deleted).
 Soft deleting a piece of content means moving it to the [Trash folder](https://cloud.google.com/looker/docs/admin-spaces#trash) which only admins have access to.
-   - Soft deleted content can be restored to its original folder from the UI or with the API ([Appendix](#appendix)).
+   - Soft deleted content can be restored to its original folder from either the UI or with the API ([Appendix](#appendix)).
 3. Permanently delete content (i.e. remove from Trash folder) that's been soft-deleted and goes unclaimed for another 90 days.
+   - **Permanently deleted content is lost forever.
+You cannot undo this action!**

 Running the automation every 90 days allows the script to handle both soft-deleting and permanently deleting content at the same time.
 That said, the days are configurable within the script.